KIMPTON ASHBEL NEW YORK - PARK AVENUE REINTERPRETS THE CLASSIC MANHATTAN TOWNHOUSE THROUGH A DESIGN-LED LENS

 Art is woven throughout public and private spaces.
 A site-specific collection curated by Soho Art Gallery features commissioned mixed-media works by Aida Subira, Natalie Ciccoricco, Robin Ahlgren and local artist Eric Blum.
 A curated library sourced from Assouline and Taschen adds further depth, reflecting interests spanning travel, architecture, fashion, and contemporary culture.

 "With Kimpton Ashbel, our goal was to create a hotel that feels lived-in rather than staged," said Sofia L. Vandaele, Regional Director of Operations for IHG Luxury & Lifestyle in New York.
-"The design encourages guests to slow down and settle in, whether that means lingering by the fireplace mantel or retreating to a guestroom overlooking Park Avenue.
+"The design encourages guests to slow down and settle in, whether that means relaxing in the lobby or retreating to a guestroom overlooking Park Avenue.
 We wanted the hotel to feel like a true extension of the neighborhood, offering warmth, ease, and a sense of belonging."

 With a unified design language carried throughout, Kimpton Ashbel New York - Park Avenue stands as a contemporary reinterpretation of the Manhattan townhouse, offering a thoughtfully crafted retreat that balances architectural integrity with the ease and warmth of residential living.